stb-tester/apt2ostree/README.md

 Example
 =======

-See and example project under `examples/nginx` involving building an image containing nginx and its dependencies.
+See an example project under `examples/nginx` which builds an image containing nginx and its dependencies.
 The list of packages is defined at the top of `configure.py`.

 Usage: